danmacklin/erlang_cep/README.md

 * Simple API.
 * CEP rules programmed in javascript or pure erlang.
-* Supports many data feeds.
-Each feed can have none or many time or size based windows.
+* Support for many data feeds.
+Each feed having none or many time or size based windows.
-* Rules are split into two steps.
-Row Functions filter and match data on entry to a window.
-Data is only added to a window if it passes the Row Function.
-Reduce Functions are used to aggregate data once a CEP rule fires.
+* CEP Rules are split into two steps.
+Row Functions filter data on entry to a window.
+Reduce Functions aggregate data when a CEP rule fires.
 * Standard, MatchRecognize and Every CEP rules.
 * Configurable pattern recognition.
 * Searchable windows using a list based query API.
 * Join data from multiple windows.
-(Use a simple javascript API to make the most of joins within Row Functions, if the row function is written using javascript).
-* Publish and subscribe mechanism used to notify interested processes when CEP rules match.
+* Publish and subscribe mechanism notifies interested processes when CEP rules match.

 ##How Does it Work?

 The feed_api is used to create Feeds and Windows.

-Each feed can have one or many windows.
+Each feed can have none or many windows.

 A Feed is a stream of json encoded data (other formats are possible, but might need some more testing in this version).

-A Window is an in-memory data storage abstraction with an embedded CEP rule and configuration.
-Each feed has none or many windows that can be stoped and started independently.
+A Window is an in-memory data storage abstraction.
+Each window has a Row Function, Reduce Function and associated configuration that can be implemted in javascript or erlang.

-Each Window consumes Row and Reduce functions implemented in javascript or pure elrang functions.

 A Row Function is a filter.
-Only data which passes the filter makes it into the window.
+Data is added to the window if it passes the filter.

-A Reduce Function is used to aggregate data when a CEP rule fires (for example averaging data or performing output formatting).
+A Reduce Function is a data aggregator.
+It aggregates data when a CEP rule fires (for example averaging data or performing output formatting).

-Each CEP rule is a combination of a Row Function and Window configuration.
-After the Reduce Function runs, the reduced results are published to subscribed processes.

 A good example is a Stock Market Feed with a time based window.
 The window is programmed to fire when three trades with the symbol GOOG and a volume of 100 shares or more make it into the window.
 When the window fires the Reduce Function runs and averages the sale prices.
 Finally the publish and subscribe mechanism distributes the average price and stock symbol to interested processes.

 ##Query Types